Undergraduate Programs

 Outside the Classroom

 MGE activities outside the classroom reinforce the department’s family atmosphere, foster camaraderie and prepare students for successful careers.
-Students get invaluable hands-on experience in the University’s San Xavier Underground Mining Lab.
+Students get invaluable hands-on experience in the University’s San Xavier Underground Mine.
 And the department encourages all students to complete at least one paid industry internship, do a senior design project and participate in club activities – such as Society for Mining, Metallurgy & Exploration competitions, professional development and outreach.

 Job-Ready Graduates